joerup/website/posts/omega/index.md

-### Welcome to Omega Calculator, a beautiful and intuitive calculator for your iPhone and iPad.
+### An intuitive and powerful calculator for iPhone and iPad.

 ===